paulrentschler/launcher/README.md

 # launcher

-Establish SSH connections and tunnels from the command line by referencing servers from a pre-configured list.
+Establish SSH connections and tunnels from the command line by referencing hosts from a pre-configured list.

 ## Installation